bruceravel/demeter/documentation/SinglePage/mingw.rst

    http://strawberryperl.com/.
 The rest of this page presumes that you have installed perl into :file:`C:\\Strawberry`.

+   At the time of the most recent update of this document, the current version of Strawberry perl is 5.24.0.1.

 #.
 You may want to install the GutHub Desktop application from
    https://desktop.github.com/